top of page

 First creative memory?

-I’m lying on my stomach on cold linoleum in my family room, propped up on my elbows and rubbing crayons on paper to pick up the floor patterns underneath.
+I’m lying on my stomach on cold linoleum in the family room, propped up on my elbows and rubbing crayons on paper to pick up the floor patterns underneath.
 Maybe I am 4?

 I was definitely the stereotypical shy art kid, but always very independent.
-At nine, I told my parents I wanted to life in a converted school bus and travel selling the jewelry.
-At eleven I became a vegetarian (although it didn’t stick).
+At nine, I told my parents I wanted to life in a converted school bus and travel selling jewelry when I grew up.
+At eleven I announced that I was a vegetarian (although it didn’t stick).
 In high school, I would cut up my clothes and I remember painting doodles all over my favorite pair of jeans.
-I took all of the art classes I could and have always been creative in a lot of different ways.
+I took all of the art classes I could and have always been creative in many different ways.

-There was also a lot of creativity around me at home.
+Growing up, there was a lot of creativity around me at home.
 I learned sewing, cake decorating, knitting, crocheting, cooking, stained glass and many other types of arts and crafts.
 Our hallway had a big sliding double-door closet stuffed with all sorts of crafting things like ribbons, beads, fabric, yarn, lace, etc. It was so stuffed that when you slid open the door a mountain of stuff tumbled out.
-I was obsessed with this closet and would slide one door open just a little bit to pull out a few things like yarn or fabric to investigate.
+I would slide one door open just a little bit to pull out a few things like yarn or fabric to investigate.
 I would cut things up, mark on them, glue stuff; to me, that was the best.
+I do this today really.
 As as adult, I took some woodworking and sculpture classes as well.
-I remember chiseling away at a plaster sculpture at 3 in the morning on my garage floor in order to meet a deadline.
+I remember chiseling away at a plaster sculpture at 3am on the garage floor to meet a deadline.

 First memorable influence with fine art?

 I had been a fan of Beatriz Milhazes’ work for many years before I saw some of her large works in an art gallery in San Francisco.
 Seeing these works that I had pored over in books for so many years was such a unique experience.
-I swear I could feel my brain opening up, expanding, and I knew that something had changed.
-There is more and more research about the brain plasticity, or ability for our brains to adapt and rewire.
-I do believe art plays such an important role in opening up new ways of thinking and connecting things.
-I wrote an essay on the power of art a number of years ago for a solo exhibit; it still rings true in how important I think art is for our personal well being and in connecting communities.
+I swear I felt my brain opening up, expanding, and I knew that something had changed about how I viewed the experience of art.
+There is more and more research about brain plasticity, or ability for our brains to adapt and rewire.
+Art plays such an important role in opening up new ways of thinking and connecting things together.
+I wrote an essay on the power of art a number of years ago for a solo exhibit; it still rings true today in how important I think art is for our personal well being and in connecting communities.

 What do you love about painting and creating in general?

 I come from both an art and science background.
-My formal education is an Associate of Arts, along iwth a Bachelor and Master of Science focused in research so I see things from an organized, data perspective but also love the freedom of abstraction.
-Art and creativity allows us to weave the dreaming, play, and possibility into our thinking.
+I earned an Associate of Arts, along with a Bachelor and Master of Science focused in research so I see things from an organized, data perspective but also love the freedom of abstraction.
+Tapping into the creative opens the door for dreaming, play, and possibility to enter into our thinking.

-In the studio, I love that there’s always a component of mystery to this process and when an energy and rhythm starts.
-I try to just let things occur at that point and enjoy the flow when the thinking steps out of the way.
+In the studio, I love that there’s always a component of mystery to this process.
+When the energy rises and a rhythm starts in the studio, I just try to follow the flow and get the thinking out of the way.
+It's always a struggle to get to this point though, but when it happens I fall in love with painting all over again.

-I love the juxtaposition and intersection of color and form – you see this especially in my smaller collages.
-Often I'll be moving things around, stacked a few things and realize that I really like the way it lands visually.
-Textures, colors, materials, abstracted and justaposed imagery - this is where I live in the studio.
+I love to juxtapose and intersect color, movement, and form.
+Often I'll be moving things around and stacking things in the studio and something just lands visually.
+I take lots of pictures at these moments.
+Textures, colors, materials, abstracted and juxtaposed imagery - this is where I live in the studio.

 With painting, I love all of it…the physicality of working large, the technical aspects of working with materials, and the intimacy I feel with the painting process.
-Also, it's always fascinating that there are hundreds of decisions to be made in each piece - method of paint application, consistency of paint, custom color mix...every decision point leads to a final result that can never be replicated.
-I often photograph and talk a lot about the detail in edges of works or areas of detail that occur from the mix of intention, spontaneity, and intuition.
-There is magic at the intersection of energy, thought, gesture, and process.
+I'm always fascinated that there are hundreds of decisions made in each piece - method of paint application, consistency of paint, tools used, custom color mix...every decision point leads to a final result that can never be replicated.
+I often photograph and talk a lot about the detail in works that occur from the mix of intention, spontaneity, and intuition.
+Sometimes, there is truly magic at the intersection of energy, thought, gesture, and process.

 Can you talk about your process, methods, and materials?

 My unique visual language comprises a history of marks, saturated colors, typographic elements, organic drips, and lyrical gestures to form works that are raw, bold, and layered.
-I usually think in terms of background to foreground – in layers or planes back to front and what to keep and what to obscure.
-I’m testing ease, tension, balance, and rhythm in color, form, gesture, and materials; over and under, intersected and juxtaposed, soft and bold, raw and sophisticated, opaque and transparent, etc. Testing, testing, testing.
+I usually think in terms of background to foreground – in layers or planes back to front and what to keep and what to obscure in those layers.
+I’m testing ease, tension, balance, and rhythm in color, form, gesture, and materials; over and under, intersected and juxtaposed, soft and bold, raw and sophisticated, opaque and transparent, etc. Always testing, testing, testing

 I’m very particular about color and use it a lot to play with meanings, perceptions, and assumptions (e.g. Pink Goes to New York, Decoding Pink, Goddess, Orchid Force).

 When I first started painting, I was doing these graffiti panels and then later got into really gestural, lyrical abstractions.
-Although the aesthetic of my work has changed, you can still see remnants of the former typographic elements and gestures in recent works.
+Although the aesthetic of my work has changed a bit over time, you can still see remnants of the former typographic elements and gestures in recent works.
 Just in the past few years I’ve started to incorporate collage methods, but I definitely consider myself a painter.

 Future?